I must admit, those dreams crumbled a little. Okay. A lot.

 Taking my glass of red from him.
 The urge to touch him, melt into him, fierce.
 Was it his heat, I was feeling?

-Brain in limbo, I nose my red, full-on plummy.
-Its dark red hue echoes on the nose.
-Glasses clink and we 'cheers' to the wedding, another for 'the weekend away'.
+Brain in limbo, I nose my glass of dark red, full-on plummy on the nose.
+Glasses clink and we 'cheers' to the wedding, another for 'the weekend'.
 And Lord Gilpin.
 James adds at the end.

 Mention of his Lordship reminds me my weekend plans are somewhat foiled.
 Brain out of limbo, I casually slip my hand behind his waist, let it drop to his ass, smack it.
 Its been a while since I've done that and, It.
 Is.
 Still.
 Firm.
 It takes me back.
 A smoky look comes my way as I turn us out of the bathroom.

 Yes, you said that the first time we met.
 Though I'd done a thing far more unchaste than that.

 Well, I meant it then and still mean it today.
 The meanings may be different but I mean it all the same.

 Eyes out the French doors, we lock stepped towards them.